xapi-project/xen-api/ocaml/doc/README.md

 To convert the images only, run `sh doc-convert.sh`.

-To also generated the pdf run `sh doc-convert.sh --pdf`.
+To also generate the pdf run `sh doc-convert.sh --pdf`.